Tulip-Dev/tulip/README.md

 and maintained over the years by an average size development team.
 Until the 5.1 release, the main Tulip code repository (subversion based) was hosted on [SourceForge](https://sourceforge.net/projects/auber/).
-That repository is now in read-only mode and future development of Tulip will be hosted here.
+That repository remains the Tulip releases download repository but Tulip 5 development are now hosted here.

 ![alt text](screenshots/tulip_screenshot01.png "Tulip software GUI")